apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 We can find the selectors for the remaining data points using the same principle combined with a sprinkle of trial and error.
 Next, let's write a function that uses a [Cheerio object](https://cheerio.js.org/docs/api/interfaces/CheerioAPI) of the product page as input and outputs our extracted data in a structured format.

-Initially, we'll focus on scraping simple data points, leaving the more complex ones, like image URLs and product attributes overview, for later.
+Initially, we'll focus on scraping simple data points.
+We'll leave the more complex ones, like image URLs and product attributes overview, for later.

 ```typescript
 import { CheerioAPI } from 'cheerio';